 - It needs highly technical stuff for maintaining the network such as server machines.

-A: Following are the variations on the client server model: –
+Ans: The following are the variations on the client-server model: –

 - Mobile Code